ipfs-inactive/blog/content/post/057-ipfs-desktop-0-9.md

 ### Use npm on ipfs

 In addition, we are introducing a new experiments section on the 'Settings' page which will allow you to enable new experimental features as they come in.
-To cellebrate this new section, we are adding [npm on ipfs](https://github.com/ipfs-shipyard/npm-on-ipfs) to it!
-This is a project that allows you to use `ipfs-npm` command to install your Node.js modules through the IPFS network!
+To celebrate this new section, we are adding [npm on ipfs](https://github.com/ipfs-shipyard/npm-on-ipfs) to it!
+This is a project that allows you to use the `ipfs-npm` command to install your Node.js modules through the IPFS network!

 ![Experiments section](/057-ipfs-desktop-0-9/npm-ipfs.png)